Your todo list:

-Decent climb on wide slab/ramp RIGHT of the Gold Rush ice climb.
-Well protected.
-Beautiful location.
-Some loose rock on pitches 3 & 4.
+This is a decent climb on wide slab/ramp RIGHT of the Gold Rush ice climb.
+It is well-protected and in a beautiful location.
+There is some loose rock on pitches 3 & 4.
 (I don't suggest climbing under other parties.)

-Silver Stage starts on right side of slab; goes for 3 pitches up slab; fourth pitch works its way up buttress above slab.
+Silver Stage starts on right side of slab; it goes for 3 pitches up slab; the fourth pitch works its way up buttress above slab.

-From ledge, climb traverses right for 20', then up dihedral for 100'.
-Exposed and beautiful (maybe the coolest pitch).
-Loose rock in spots.
+Pitch 4 - 5.9.
+From the ledge, the climb traverses right for 20', then up dihedral for 100'.
+It is exposed and beautiful (maybe the coolest pitch).
+There is loose rock in spots.

 Given the altitude and remoteness, this climb should not be treated like a sport climb at the local 50' crag: